myzhang01/methods-matter/README.md

+# reprod-brodeur-cook-heyes

-# Revised Reproduction Package for 'Methods Matter: P-Hacking and Publication Bias in Causal Analysis in Economics' by Abel Brodeur, Nikolai Cook, and Anthony Heyes (2020)
+This is a revised reproduction package for 'Methods Matter: P-Hacking and Publication Bias in Causal Analysis in Economics' by Abel Brodeur, Nikolai Cook, and Anthony Heyes (2020).

 yaml, matrix_to_txt, preliminaries have to be installed by manually downloading the files from the github repos, and then installing those files into your PLUS directory with the commands below